psyraxaus/Prosim2GSX/memory-bank/projectbrief.md

    - Handle connection failures gracefully

 2. **GSX Service Integration**
-   - Control all GSX services from ProsimA320 interface
+   - Autonomous control of all GSX services from Prosim2GSX
    - Support for boarding, deboarding, refueling, catering, and other ground services
    - Automatic synchronization of passenger, cargo, and fuel data